unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 Any line can be represented in these two terms, $(\rho, \theta)$.
 So first it creates a 2D array or accumulator (to hold values of two parameters) and it is set to 0 initially.

 Let rows denote the $\rho$ and columns denote the $\theta$.
-Size of array depends on the accuracy we need.
+Size of the array depends on the accuracy we need.
 Suppose we want the accuracy of angles to be 1 degree, we need 180 columns.
 For $\rho$, the maximum distance possible is the diagonal length of the image.
-So taking one pixel accuracy, number of rows can be diagonal length of the image.
+So taking one-pixel accuracy, a number of rows can be a diagonal length of the image.

 So the problem of detecting a line in an image becomes a problem of detecting a point in Hough space.
-Once we detect the points in Hough space, we can do inverse transform to get the corresponding line in image space.
+Once we detect the points in Hough space, we can do an inverse transform to get the corresponding line in image space.

 ---